arielwin/hangman-browser-game/README.md

-This README will be empty until O have fleshed out parts of the Hangman Game.
+This README will be empty until I have fleshed out parts of the Hangman Game.